jonnonz1/nz-statute-book/acts/public/2008/limited-partnerships-act-2008.md

 (3) For the purposes of this section, sections 7(1) to (6) and 8(1) of the Financial Reporting Act 1993 apply as if a reference to—
   (a) an entity or a reporting entity were a reference to a limited partnership:
   (b) the directors were a reference to the general partners.
-(4) Where financial statements in relation to a limited partnership are not completed and signed within the time specified in subsection (1), every general partner of the limited partnership commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(4) Where financial statements in relation to a limited partnership are not completed and signed within the time specified in subsection (1), every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $10,000.
 (5) It is a defence to a general partner of a limited partnership charged with an offence under subsection (4) if the general partner proves that—
   (a) the general partners of the limited partnership took all reasonable and proper steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1); or
   (b) the general partner took all reasonable and proper steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1); or
   (c) in the circumstances the general partner could not reasonably have been expected to take steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1).
-(6) Notwithstanding anything to the contrary in the Summary Proceedings Act 1957, an information for an offence under subsection (4) may be laid at any time within 3 years after the date of the offence.
+(6) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence under subsection (4) ends on the date that is 3 years after the date on which the offence was committed.

 ### 76 Annual return
 (1) The general partners of a limited partnership must ensure that there is delivered to the Registrar each year, for registration, during the month allocated to the limited partnership for the purpose, an annual return in the prescribed form.